beyondstorage/specs/rfcs/0-object-mode.md

 Now we have a much more flexible Object design, we can remove the segment abstraction:

-- IndexSegment means an Object with `ModePart` a.k.a.
-Part Object
+- IndexSegment means an Object with `ModeMultipart` a.k.a.
+Multipart Object
 - OffsetSegment means an Object with `ModePage` a.k.a.
 Page Object
 - Object which supports append mains Object with `ModeAppend`.